Does Your Will Supersede Other Legal Documents?

 No, a will does not supersede a divorce decree.

 In Florida after a divorce, any gifts to a spouse in a will are presumed to be null and void.
-The remains true unless the testator reaffirmed the testamentary gift after the divorce.
+This presumption stays in place unless the testator reaffirmed the testamentary gift after the divorce.
 This would be done by executing a new will or codicil that still names the ex-spouse as receiving a gift.

 Does a will supersede a power of attorney?